-As part of the financial risk management, the Bank has used the following hedging relationships:
+As part of financial risk management, the Bank has used the following hedging relationships:

-- Fair value hedge
+- Fair value hedges.

-- Cash flow hedge
+- Cash flow hedges.

-- Net investment hedge.
+- Net investment hedges.

 For control purposes, derivative instruments are recorded at their nominal amount in control accounts.
 Interest rate swaps are made either in a single currency or cross currency for a prescribed period to exchange a series of interest rate flows, which involve fixed for floating interest payments, and vice versa.
 The Bank also engages in certain foreign exchange forward contracts to serve customers' transaction needs and to manage foreign currency risk.
 All such positions are hedged with an offsetting contract for the same currency.